invalidusernamecalled/wintar/README.md

 >[!WARNING]
 >do not use Drag 'n' Drop generally, especially with multiple items<br>
 >multiple items are not supported/processed.<br>
->(the script will not be able to parse file/directory names properly if passed thru the GUI because Windows does not pass arguments to the script in a proper format.
+>(the script will not be able to parse (multiple or even single in some cases) file/directory names properly if passed thru the GUI because Windows does not pass arguments to the script in a proper format.
 Handling such unpredicatble format requires immense and an impossible Batch script code.)